13011brett/13011brett/README.md

 ### Welcome in!

-Current Software Developer!
+Current Software Engineer.
 Always learning something new, with my current focus being PHP / Laravel,  C# / .NET.

 On a long-term basis, I plan to work on public-facing repositories on a consistent term.

-Goal: 1 commit / code change every day for AT LEAST a year.
+Previous Goal: 1 commit / code change every day for AT LEAST a year.
+(Complete!
+365 days of code)

+Current Focus: Consistently read more programming / reverse engineering books, and learn more upon proper design patterns.

+Book that I am reading at the moment: <a href="https://nostarch.com/download/samples/practical-malware-analysis_toc.pdf"> Practical Malware Analysis </a>

 Stats: